andreysaf/andreysaf/README.md

 - Other: AWS, Salesforce

 Learning:
-- GraphQL, Apollo Server, TypeScript
+- GraphQL, Apollo Server, TypeScript, OAuth 2.0, JWT

 Some of the apps I have built at PDFTron:
 - [DocuSign clone](https://github.com/PDFTron/pdftron-sign-app)